 Good to know

-In existence for more than 37 years, the Puma GV Special first came out in 1980.
+In existence for more than 37 years, the Puma GV Special shoes first came out in 1980.
 The creation of the shoes started with Guillermo Vilas, an Argentinian tennis star in the 1970s to 1980s, whose initials were forever attached to this iconic shoe.

 The four-time tennis grand slam champion collaborated with Puma to create an iconic shoe that would match his winning style and plays.
 Known for his one-handed backhand moves and his good looks that captured the hearts of many women, Vilas’ style was well translated into the popular tennis shoe.